1 in 3 Albertans

-Domestic violence isn’t black and white, there isn’t a clear list of signs to look for.
+Domestic abuse isn’t black and white, there isn’t a clear list of signs to look for.
 People experience abuse on a spectrum through many different forms of power and control.

 When someone confides in or shares an experience with you, check in with your gut feeling and believe that person.
 Your response will affect how that person seeks help again in the future.

-Ask questions that give you a better sense of the situation and how best to support the person experiencing the violence.
+Ask questions that give you a better sense of the situation and how best to support the person experiencing the abuse.
 You aren’t the expert, try to build a shared understanding.

 Listening means creating space for someone to define their own experience without judgement.
 Remember it’s not about you.

-Domestic violence is a real issue in Alberta.
+Domestic abuse is a real issue in Alberta.

 REAL Talk Workshops in your Community